headwirecom/franklin-importer-tools/README.md

 #### Notes on transformation script
 Note that in order to be loaded by Node module system the transformation script file has a `.mjs` extension.
-Also, for compatibility with both this CLI tool and [Franklin Importer](https://github.com/adobe/helix-importer-ui) runing in the browser it needs to have both exports bellow.
+Also, for compatibility with both this CLI tool and [Franklin Importer UI](https://github.com/adobe/helix-importer-ui) runing in the browser it needs to have both exports bellow.
 ```javascript
 // export compatible with node
 export {